 Wade in the Water: Engaging Challenging Topics from the Pulpit

-This year, Preaching WELL is an opportunity to hear from our NCC preachers about how they have both struggled and succeeded at crafting sermons on three topics that challenge our everyday lives and our experience as Christians.
-These virtual sessions will be a time of exploration and sharing and will include experiences from our speakers, small group breakout time, and Q&A.
+Last year for Preaching WELL, we invited six of our NC Conference preachers to share about how they have struggled and succeeded at crafting sermons on three topics that challenge our everyday lives and our experience as Christians.

 with Lisa Yebuah and Eric Packard